Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative Distribution Transform: Preliminaries

 \subsection{Nearest Local Subspace Classifier in SCDT Domain}

-As described below, this work proposes a regression-based method for system parameter identification and solves it using a classification strategy using the SCDT nearest local subspace (SCDT-NLS) method.
-The SCDT-NLS \cite{rubaiyat2022end} was proposed as an end-to-end classification technique to classify segmented signal classes that can be seen as observations of a set of template patterns that have undergone some temporal deformations.
+As described below, this work proposes a regression-based method for system parameter identification and solves it using the SCDT nearest local subspace (SCDT-NLS) classification method.
+The SCDT-NLS \cite{rubaiyat2022end} was proposed as an end-to-end classification technique to classify finite duration signal classes that can be seen as observations of a set of template patterns that have undergone some temporal deformations.
 Such class of signals can be modeled as: